d3/d3-delaunay/README.md

 <a href="#delaunay_hull" name="delaunay_hull">#</a> <i>delaunay</i>.<b>hull</b>

 An Int32Array of point indexes that form the convex hull in counterclockwise order.
+If the points are collinear, returns them ordered.

 See also [*delaunay*.renderHull](#delaunay_renderHull).